Lab 8 min read

 Even when I asked the AI why it implemented it, I received no answer.

-Results of Practical Application
+Results of Actual Deployment

-First Execution: Opening the Desktop Museum
+First Execution: Opening the Desktop Art Museum

-✨ I've done it nicely!
+✨ I've made it nice for you!

 Second Execution: The Fate of Screenshots

-✨ I've done it nicely!
+✨ I've made it nice for you!

-🏷️ "Screenshot_2024-08-01.png" has been renamed to "Probably Important.png"!
+🏷️ I've renamed "Screenshot_2024-08-01.png" to "Probably Important.png"!

 Technical Learnings